 Remedy

-Harley-Davidson will notify owners by mail and advise you to take your motorcycle to a dealership to replace the clamp on the rear brake line.
+FCA Canada will notify owners by mail and advise you to take your truck to a dealership to update the antilock braking system (ABS) control module software.

 Safety Risk